oroinc/OroCRMDotmailerBundle/README.md

 Existing mapping can be updated and new mappings can be added using mapping form and mapping configuration widget.
 You can map several entity fields to one dotmailer string data field.
 In this case entity's fields values will be concated with a blank, e.g. "Firstname Lastname".
 "Two Way Sync" checkbox should be checked if you want to update application entities with data from dotmailer.
+### Data fields values synchronization
+After mapping is configured, tracking of changes done on mapped real fields is performed automatically and processed every 5 minutes.
+Changes done on virtual fields used in the mappings are not tracked. `oro_dotmailer.on_build_mapping_tracked_fields` event can be used to customize the list of fields to track.

+You can trigger re-sync of data fields manually on required marketing list from marketing list view dotmailer settings.
+Alternativly, system configuration setting can be set under System->Configuration->Integrations->Dotmailer, to perform daily force update of data fields.
+Possible options:
+- *None*: No force sync is performed
+- *For mappings with virtual fields only* (default): Perform force fields update only if a mapping has at least one virtual field used.
+- *For all mappings*: Perform force fields update for all marketing lists.

 ## Dotmailer Campaign Creation